Does walking into a room full of people at an event, conference or networking meeting feel intimidating or uncomfortable to you?

 The purpose of going with a buddy is to alleviate some of the stress and awkwardness that comes from being “all on your own.”
 It also gives you a great way to be accountable for achieving your connecting goals.

 Have you ever used the Buddy System?
-If so, hit reply and let me know your experience and any tips you have for making it a success.
+If so, leave a comment below and let me know your experience and any tips you have for making it a success.